-Technology Innovation and Public Policy
+Technological Innovation and Public Policy

 Technological innovation, the incremental and revolutionary improvements in technology, has been a major driver in economic, social, military, and political change.
 This course will introduce generic models of innovation that span multiple sectors including: energy, environment, health, and bio- and information-technologies.
 The course also analyzes how governments choose policies, such as patents, to spur and shape innovation and its impacts on the economy and society.
 Students will be introduced to a global perspective on innovation policy including economic competitiveness, technology transfer and appropriate technology.

 This course provides an overview of energy resources, technologies, and policies designed to ensure clean, stable supplies of energy for the future.
 The course evaluates the impacts of fossil fuel, renewable energy, and hydrogen technologies on society and how public policies can be used to influence their development.
 The development of U.S. energy policy is of particular concern, although a global perspective will be integrated throughout the course.

 This course will expose students to approaching and working on wicked problems - unstructured, multidisciplinary issues lacking clear right or wrong answers.
 The course will introduce key skills for handling unstructured problems such as whole systems thinking, estimation and assumptions, valuation, and problem solving techniques, with the majority of the semester focused on a specific topic (wicked problem) and team case study.
 Students will work in teams to research and address one aspect or subset of the wicked problem at hand to join collectively with the results of all teams to form a more complete overall solution to the wicked problem.